'Chameleonic' mother-of-two sentenced for kidnapping hoax

 A Northern California mother of two was sentenced Monday to 18 months in prison for faking her own kidnapping so she could go back to a former boyfriend, which led to a three-week, multi-state search before she resurfaced on Thanksgiving Day in 2016.

-Sherri Papini, 40, pleaded guilty last spring under a plea bargain that also required her to pay more than $300,000 in restitution.
+Sherri Papini, 40, pleaded guilty last spring under a plea bargain that requires her to pay more than $300,000 in restitution.

-Probation officers and Papini's attorney had recommended a month in custody and seven months of supervised home detention.
-But Senior US District Judge William Shubb said he opted for an 18-month sentence in order to deter others.
+Probation officers and Papini's attorney had recommended that she spend a month in custody and seven months in supervised home detention.
+But Senior U.S. District Judge William Shubb said he opted for an 18-month sentence in order to deter others.

-The judge said he also considered "the sheer number of people who were impacted."
+The judge in the case, which echoed the plot of Hollywood film Gone Girl, said he considered the seriousness of the offense and "the sheer number of people who were impacted."

-Papini was found with bindings on her body, a swollen nose, and bruises and rashes across her body.
-All of the injuries were self-inflicted and were designed to support her story that she had been abducted at gunpoint by two Hispanic women while she was out for a run, prosecutors said.

-Papini, who was emotional throughout the proceedings, quietly answered, "Yes, sir", when the judge asked if she understood the sentence.
+Papini, who was emotional throughout the proceedings, quietly answered, "Yes, sir," when the judge asked if she understood the sentence.
+Previously she was in tears as she gave a statement to the court accepting responsibility and admitting her guilt.

+"As painful as it is," Papini accepts her sentence as part of her recovery, defense attorney William Portanova said after the hearing.

+Portanova previously said Papini was troubled and disgraced and that she should serve most of her sentence at home.
+Prosecutors, though, said it was imperative that she spend her full term in prison.
+The judge ordered her to report to prison November 8.

 "Papini's kidnapping hoax was deliberate, well planned, and sophisticated," prosecutors wrote in their court filing.
-And she was still falsely telling people she was kidnapped, prosecutors said, months after she pleaded guilty in April to staging the abduction and lying to the FBI about it.
+And she was still falsely telling people she was kidnapped months after she pleaded guilty in April to staging the abduction and lying to the FBI about it, they wrote.

+"The nation is watching the outcome of Papini's sentencing hearing," Assistant US Attorneys Veronica Alegria and Shelley Weger wrote.
+"The public needs to know that there will be more than a slap on the wrist for committing financial fraud and making false statements to law enforcement, particularly when those false statements result in the expenditure of substantial resources and implicate innocent people."

 "Outwardly sweet and loving, yet capable of intense deceit ...
-Ms. Papini's chameleonic personalities drove her to simultaneously crave family security and the freedom of youth," defense attorney William Portanova wrote in his responding court filing.
+Ms. Papini's chameleonic personalities drove her to simultaneously crave family security and the freedom of youth," Portanova wrote in his responding court filing.

-So "in pursuit of a non-sensical fantasy," Portanova said the married mother fled to a former boyfriend in Southern California, nearly 966km south of her home in Redding.
-He dropped her off along Interstate 5 about 240km from her home after she said she wanted to go home.
+So "in pursuit of a non-sensical fantasy," Portanova said the married mother fled to a former boyfriend in Southern California, nearly 600 miles (966 kilometers) south of her home in Redding.
+He dropped her off along Interstate 5 about 150 miles (240 kilometers) from her home after she said she wanted to go home.

 Passersby found her with bindings on her body, a swollen nose, a blurred "brand" on her right shoulder, bruises and rashes across her body, ligature marks on her wrists and ankles, and burns on her left forearm.
-All the injuries were self-inflicted, and all designed to support her story that she had been abducted at gunpoint by two Hispanic women while she was out for a run.
+All of the injuries were self-inflicted and were designed to substantiate her story that she had been abducted at gunpoint by two Hispanic women while she was out for a run.

 Prosecutors said Papini's ruse harmed more than just herself and her family.
 "An entire community believed the hoax and lived in fear that Hispanic women were roving the streets to abduct and sell women," they wrote.